gauravmeee/My_md_Notes/👨‍🚒📚 CS Exam/📕 OOPS/⭐⚡My_OOPS Cheat Sheet.md

 }
 ```

-**Default Copy Constructor :** There is no error to use `MyClass obj2(obj)` even if copy constructor is not defined by user.  ⭐ Because it is inbuilt.
+**Default Copy Constructor :** There is no error to use `MyClass obj2(obj)` even if copy constructor is not defined by user.  ⭐ Because **it is inbuilt**.
 But user define copy constructor overload it.

 **Destructor** -> an instance member function which is invoked automatically whenever an object is going to be destroyed
 - Destructor neither requires any argument nor returns any value.
 - Destructor has the same name as their class name preceded by a `tilde(~)` symbol
 - It is not possible to define more than one destructor.
-- In destructor, objects are destroyed in the reverse of an object creation.
+- In ==destructor, objects are destroyed in the reverse of an object creation.==
 ```cpp
 Class MyClass{
 	MyClas(){cout<<"constructor called";}